Please ensure Javascript is enabled for purposes of website accessibility

 Sound Advice by Advocate Ruth D. Bernstein

-This is a much-requested travel tips blog post from the Sound Advice series by Ruth Bernstein, originally posted in 2011 and updated in 2013.
-Ruth’s other travel posts include:
+This is a much-requested travel tips blog post from the Sound Advice series by Ruth Bernstein, updated July 24, 2023.

 1. Tell everyone involved in your trip you are hard of hearing/deaf, including the travel agent, ticket clerk, airline representative, group coordinator or cruise ship operator.
 You may want to ask to have this information put on your ticket.

-2. State your needs in writing and request written confirmation of all arrangements at least six weeks ahead of time.
+2. State your needs in writing and request written confirmation of all arrangements at least two weeks ahead of time.
 Click here to see sample hotel reservation letter.

-3. Take ID showing your name, address, phone number(s), the fact you have a hearing loss and the names and addresses of your family members and medical providers.
+3. Take ID showing your name, address, phone number(s), the fact you have a hearing loss, and the names and addresses of your emergency contacts and medical providers.

 5. Put your personal affairs in order.